MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

   - Constrained core options available to save DB license costs without a compromise on IO and throughput limits.
 - Combined IOPS/throughput of all the disks attached to a VM should be less than or equal IOPS and Throughput limits of VM. eg: P50 disk give 7500 IOPS with 250MBps throughput when this is attached to a Standard D8s_v3 which can only support 192 MBps doesn’t help realize throughput of P50 disk.
 - Use M series SKU for HANA Production deployment.
 M series support 256GB to 12TB scale-up and 96TB of scale out.Refer to SAP [Hardware directory](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/iaas.html#categories=Microsoft%20Azure) for supported setup.
 - Ultra-SSD or ANF should be used for log volumes in Production HANA deployments while using  E-series SKUs.
+Whilst using ANF for log volumes ANF should also be used  HANA data volumes.
 - [HANA Large Instances (HLI)](https://docs.microsoft.com/azure/virtual-machines/workloads/sap/hana-overview-architecture) for scale-up deployments larger than 12TB for OLTP.

 ### Design Considerations for Storage